Crypto Accounting

 Why This is Relevant

-The tax authority reviews the tax report and it's based on the crypto documentation in the tax tool.
+The tax authority reviews the tax report and it's based on the crypto accounting in the tax tool.
 If there are gaps there, the report shows errors.
 And the tax authority sees these errors.

 1

-Crypto Documentation
+Crypto Accounting

 Transaction history in crypto tax tool